About CGNet Swara

 Technology

-The software underlying CGNet Swara is open-source and freely available from an online repository.
+The software underlying CGNet Swara is open-source.
 The system was originally developed as a project at the Massachusetts Institute of Technology, and is currently maintained with the support of Microsoft Research India and several volunteers.

 While the technology for building interactive voice services (IVR) has been around for a long time, what distinguishes CGNet Swara is the ability for callers to contribute information to the system.
 Most IVR platforms are designed for callers to listen to messages, but on CGNet Swara, they can also record their own messages for others to hear.
 Our platform includes a moderator's interface that enables privileged users to review the recordings, and optionally annotate or edit them, prior to making them public.